|Follow the Los Angeles Baseball League on Facebook|

-- League fees pay for: Field rentals/permits, field maintenance/game day preparation, donations, general liability insurance, MSBL membership, administrative staff/overhead, Diamond D-1 baseballs, scorebooks and line-up cards.
-League fees do not include umpire fees of $80 per game, per team.
+- League fees pay for: Field rentals/permits, field maintenance/game day preparation, donations, general liability insurance (NOT MEDICAL), administrative staff/overhead, Diamond D-1 baseballs, scorebooks and line-up cards.
+League fees do not include umpire fees of $100 per game, per team.

-- Pro and ex-pro player rules: All players must be out of any level of professional baseball (excluding Independent Leagues) for three complete LABL seasons after his last year played, or have a written exemption from the league president to participate.
+- Pro and ex-pro player rules: All players must be out of any level of professional baseball (excluding Independent Leagues) for three complete Los Angeles Baseball League seasons after his last year played, or have a written exemption from the league president to participate.

 RETURNING PLAYERS: We strongly recommend that you contact your team manager regarding his roster plans for you regarding the upcoming season.
 After each and every season, each and every player is a free agent.

-RETURNING TEAMS/ MANAGERS: The time to register is now!
-Click here to register.
+RETURNING TEAMS/ MANAGERS: Before each season you must register your team for inclusion and should we have room, you will be admitted.
 A word to the wise...once a season is completed, ALL players are free agents, so get your players committed by registering for your team.

-NEW TEAMS/ MANAGERS: If you have a NEW team interested in joining the LABL, please contact Dave Becker at firstname.lastname@example.org or 310-850-7388.
+NEW TEAMS/ MANAGERS: If you have a NEW team interested in joining the Los Angeles Baseball League, please contact Dave Becker at firstname.lastname@example.org or 310-850-7388.

-The LABL, Inc. (Los Angeles Baseball League) is an organization dedicated to playing the game of baseball on the best fields and with the best umpires available to us.
+The Los Angeles Baseball League is an organization adult baseball league dedicated to playing the game of baseball on the best fields and with the best umpires available to us.
 We also believe in "giving something back" through structured contributions to the baseball programs on whose fields we are allowed to play.
-Our League is governed by the team managers (League Board) and is operated by the League President.
-We also have a Rules/Disciplinary Committee that handles rules, disciplinary issues, and other issues on an as needed basis.
+Our league is governed by a panel of team managers and operated by the league president.

 You have Saturday & Sunday leagues?
 We have separate leagues for each day, you can play in either, or if you are able to commit to the time and expense, and you love to play ball (like many of our players do), you can play both days.
 We have National and American divisions available for our Saturday divisions, and we have many options for our Sunday divisions.